DMSMS: Product life cycle

 It is widely accepted that all electronic devices are subject to the product life cycle.
 As products evolve into updated versions, they require parts and technology distinct from their predecessors.
 However, the earlier versions of the product often still need to be maintained throughout their life cycle.
 As the new product becomes predominant, there are fewer parts available to fix the earlier versions and the technology becomes outdated.

-According to EIA-724 there are 6 distinct phases of a product's life cycle: Introduction, Growth, Maturity, Saturation, Decline, and Phase-Out.
-To the uninitiated these terms often seem abstract and odd.
-These terms are often used in databases covering parts life cycle so it is important to have an understanding of what they mean.
+According to EIA-724, there are 6 distinct phases of a product's life cycle: Introduction, Growth, Maturity, Saturation, Decline, and Phase-Out.
 Although the terms "Introduction", "Growth", and "Decline" are generally accepted without much explanation, the terms "Maturity", "Saturation", and "Phase-Out" are less obvious.

 "Maturity" in this case refers to state in the product's life cycle where sales of the product first reach its sales peak and begins to level off.
 Having survived the Introduction and Growth phases, products in this phase have a low probability of being discontinued.

 "Saturation" refers to a state in the product's life cycle where sales have leveled off and, towards the end of this phase, first begin to decline.
 The term "Saturation" is confusing to many and can be explained in reference to its equivalent in chemistry where a substance can no longer be dissolved in a liquid.
 A product can be said to have "saturated" its market.
 The decline at the end of the Saturation phase gives the first indications of the products end of life.

 "Phase-out" refers to the final stages of a product's decline ending in the product being altogether discontinued by the supplier.